Resources for Achieving Your Academic Dreams

 - Book Voucher Deadline Dates: Summer 2022 - May 19, 2022

 - Note: Guest students are not eligible for federal Title IV aid

 - Student Financial Resources & Scholarships (SFRS) Campus location changes, expanded virtual services and on-line document submission.

-The Student Financial Resources and Scholarships Office is closed to students and visitors.
-We are committed to delivering services to you.
+The Student Financial Resources and Scholarships Office is committed to delivering services to you.